TimMouskhelichvili/personal/public/static/markdown/blog/javascript-startswith/en.md

 ---
-title: How Does The StartsWith() Function Work In JavaScript?
-seoTitle: How Does The StartsWith() Function Work In JavaScript?
+title: StartsWith() In JavaScript - How To Check If A String Starts With Something?
+seoTitle: StartsWith() In JavaScript - How To Check If A String Starts With Something?
-openGraphImage: /static/images/blog/javascript-startswith-function/cover.png
+openGraphImage: /static/images/blog/javascript-startswith/cover.png
 date: 2021-11-23
 description: A guide on how does the startsWith() function work in JavaScript?
 Case Sensitivity, Multiple Values, Alternatives.
 author: Tim Mouskhelichvili
 ---

+In JavaScript, the easiest way to check if a string starts with something is to use the `startsWith()` function.

-This article will tell you everything that you need to know about the startsWith() function in JavaScript.
+This article will tell you everything that you need to know about this function.

 By the end of this guide, you will become a pro of this function and you will know: